odriverobotics/ODrive/docs/interfaces.md

 Please be aware that there is no enable line right now, and the step/direction interface is enabled by default, and remains active as long as the ODrive is in position control mode.
 To get the ODrive to go into position control mode at bootup, see how to configure the [startup procedure](commands.md#startup-procedure).

 ## RC PWM input
 You can control the ODrive directly from an hobby RC receiver.
+The ODrive firmware expects a high pulse between 1000 and 2000 microseconds long, and a frequency of no less than 25Hz.

 Some GPIO pins can be used for PWM input, if they are not allocated to other functions.
 For example, you must disable the UART to use GPIO 1,2.
 See the [pin function priorities](#pin-function-priorities) for more detail.